-It goes without saying that the abacus is closely associated with money and prosperity, so in time the Chinese abacus became a popular feng shui cure for wealth.
-The abacus is being used by many business people in hope of "ringing more sales", so to speak, so to wear a small abacus as a keychain, for example, or to have one displayed in your business is thought to attract more sales, thus more money.
+The abacus is closely associated with money and prosperity, so in time the Chinese abacus became a popular feng shui cure for wealth.
+The abacus is being used by many business people in the hope of "ringing more sales," so to speak, so to wear a small abacus as a keychain, for example, or to have one displayed in your business is thought to attract more sales, thus more money.

 As a feng shui cure, the Chinese abacus is usually made of brass; the golden look emphasizes the wealth aspects of this cure.
 There are several feng shui guidelines for the placement of Chinese abacus, mainly depending on the specific form of the abacus.

 If your Chinese abacus is a small keychain—a popular interpretation of this cure—then its use is obvious.

 Just clip it to your keys and wear it with you!
 The use as a keychain is popular with many feng shui cures—from Pi Yao to Chi Lin— because it allows for a constant presence, as well as interaction with the energy of a specific talisman/cure.